omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - not necessary anyway

 ## Functionality to add:
+- find a way to add captions to each file uploaded via resulst
 - if a user clicks to be a gym owner or coach, let them select what gender their default workouts will be
 - create profanity filter for creating workouts but not results
   - just like movement tags, create function to search for words in workout_text or scaling description